Prayer on the 50-yard line: Supreme Court reshapes church-state relationship

 In the last of three religious freedom cases decided this term, the Supreme Court ruled 6-3 in favor of a Washington high school football coach who was fired after continuing to pray at the 50 yard line after games.
 The school district said the coach’s prayers violated its policies, rooted in a concern that such a high-profile, public prayer by a public employee would entangle the district with religion.

-But as the Supreme Court has continued to say this term, and indeed for over a decade, the school district’s actions did not constitute a proper concern for the separation of church and state: They in fact discriminated against people of faith.
+But echoing views that have been emerging on the Supreme Court for over a decade, Monday’s ruling argued that the school district’s actions did not constitute a proper concern for the separation of church and state: They in fact discriminated against people of faith.

 Why We Wrote This